 It is the school policy to answer pupils' questions honestly and straightforwardly taking into account the age and understanding of the children.
-Children may ask questions relating to sensitive issues at any time in the school day.
-Parents should be reassured that such questions will be dealt with sensitively giving a balanced view.
+Children may ask questions relating to sensitive issues including those restricted to older children at any time in the school day.
+Parents should be reassured that such questions will be dealt with sensitively giving an age appropriate and balanced view.
 Any explicit response will be given on an individual basis if it is deemed to be in the child's best interest.
 Staff should consult a senior member of staff if they are concerned about any particular questions and the appropriate response, having first assured the child of a response in the future.
 Consideration will be given to the parents' wishes and religious or cultural factors.